Varsett/Quas/README.md

     * **Comprehensive Installation of Oculus Wireless ADB Application:** Manages the headset via ADB directly within the headset, without using a computer.
     * **Registry Key Management for Application Startup:** Saves program startup keys to the registry.
 Currently only one key is available - "Bybass".
 It allows skipping initial checks when starting the program and does not display the information table, saving significant startup time - approximately one and a half seconds.
 The key can be deleted from the registry at any time or re-entered.
 If the key is set, a small status indicator of the headset will be displayed in the upper left corner of the program.
 Description of indicators can be found at the beginning of this instruction.
     * **Social Platform Application Management:** Enables and disables social platform applications (People, Horizon World, etc.)
+    * **Solution to the problem with fba files** fba files are created by the RemoteDesktopCompanion.exe process, which is responsible for the connection of the Remote Desktop application on the headset.
+This application is from Meta, and if you do not use it and do not plan to use it in the future, it can be safely disabled.
+The procedure will temporarily stop the Oculus service, rename the file RemoteDesktopCompanion.exe to RemoteDesktopCompanion.exe.old, and restart the service.
+It will also delete all fba files in the root of the C drive and in the directory %USERPROFILE%\AppData\Local\Temp
+    * **Turn on the screen and disable the proximity sensor** The proximity sensor is disabled and the screen is turned on in permanent mode
+    * **Delete old Quas files and directories** Removing old Quas files from the temporary directory

 * **Headset Firmware and Firmware Information:**
     * **Fully Automatic Firmware Update:** Headset firmware update is fully automated; just place the firmware file next to the program with any name.
 Developer mode required.